DevTeamSCH/animeditor/README.md

 # animeditor
 SCH Matrix new animeditor in Qt5

+This project now uses a library called libanimeditor.
+You can follow the development of that library [in its own repository](https://github.com/DevTeamSCH/libanimeditor).

 ## Schedule
  - Creating GUI elements: Timeline, Frame editor
  - Create basic GUI to see how the finale user interface will look like